Py4Phy/classroom-generator/README.md

 - template test for comparing output against regular expression
 - template test for checking existence of an image file
 - template test for checking existence of a file
+- template test for multiline regular expression match for file content
 - template test for function evaluation (parametrized, always provide args/kwargs/references as a list of lists or list of dicts)
 - custom test files

 ## Usage